-But if your law firm is the victim of a cybercrime attack where confidential client data is compromised, you will NOT get such sympathy.
+But if your business is the victim of a cybercrime attack where confidential financial data is compromised, you will NOT get such sympathy.
 You will be instantly labeled as stupid or irresponsible.
-You will be investigated and questioned about what you did to prevent this from happening - and if the answer is not adequate, you can be found liable, facing serious fines, sanctions and lawsuits EVEN IF you trusted an outsourced IT support company to protect you.
+You will be investigated and questioned about what you did to prevent this from happening - and if the answer is not adequate, you can be found liable, facing serious fines, sanctions, and lawsuits EVEN IF you trusted an outsourced IT support company to protect you.
 Claiming ignorance is not an acceptable defense, and this giant, expensive and reputation-destroying nightmare will land squarely on YOUR shoulders.

 But it doesn't end there...

-According to the Ohio Rules of Professional Conduct, 1.1(8), your lawyers and firm are required to understand the "risks associated with relevant technology" and the Ohio Attorney General with Ohio Revised Code Section 1349.19 requires you tell your clients that YOU exposed them to cybercriminals.
-The legal community will quietly have a heyday over this.
+According to the Ohio Attorney General in the Ohio Revised Code Section 1349.19 you are required to tell your clients that YOU exposed them to cybercriminals.
+The business community will quietly have a heyday over this.
 Clients will be IRATE and leave in droves.
 Morale will TANK and staff will BLAME YOU.
-Your bank is NOT required to replace funds stolen due to cybercrime (go ask them), and unless you have a very specific type of insurance policy, any financial losses will be denied coverage.
+Your bank is NOT required to replace funds stolen due to cybercrime (go ask them), and unless you have a very specific type of insurance policy, any financial losses will be denied coverage and it WILL cost you a fortune.

 Please do NOT underestimate the importance and likelihood of these threats.
-It is NOT safe to assume your IT company (or guy) is doing everything they should be doing to protect you; in fact, there is a high probability they are NOT, which we can demonstrate with your permission.
+It is NOT safe to assume your outsourced IT company is doing everything they should be doing to protect you; in fact, there is a high probability they are NOT, which we can demonstrate with your permission (we've seen it multiple times in 2022 alone).